How It Works

 Component Role

-_protocol_/ Source of truth — rules, hooks, templates, Makefile
+_packages_/ Source of truth — rules, hooks, skills, agents, templates

 _configs_/brains.json Brain registry — declares what each brain loads